 Crash-diets can also cause muscle loss.
 Since we want to improve our overall body composition (more muscle and less fat), it is not smart to implement a crash-diet.

-So instead, opt for an aggressive calorie deficit that allows you to burn 1-2 lbs. of fat per week.
-A research review indicates that this rate of fat loss is most effective for those who want to preserve and potentially build muscle during a fat loss phase.
+So instead, opt for an aggressive calorie deficit that allows you to burn 0.5-1% of your total body weight in fat per week.
+A research review indicates that this rate of fat loss is a good starting point for those who want to preserve and potentially build muscle during a fat loss phase.

-Losing 1-2 lbs. of fat per week can be achieved by maintaining a calorie deficit of roughly 20-25%.
-Later in this post, you will be able to download a free “Fat Loss Checklist” that will show you exactly how to implement this.
+Losing 0.5-1% of total body weight in fat per week can be achieved by maintaining a caloric deficit of roughly 20-25%.
+Later in this post, you will be able to download a free “Fat Loss Checklist” that will show you how to implement this.

 The human body is smart and efficient.
 When your body is not getting enough calories, it will turn to its stored energy.
-Research shows that if your body holds muscle tissue that you are not using often, your body will get rid of it by using it as an energy source.
+If your body holds muscle tissue that you are not using often, your body will get rid of it by using it as an energy source.
 The reason for this is that your body sees these unused muscles as a burden.

 However, if you exercise regularly, your body is in need of this muscle and will not get rid of it quickly.
 Studies have shown this.
-Another benefit of exercising regularly, is that you create an even larger energy deficit.
-As you may know, exercise burns plenty of calories.
+Another benefit of exercising regularly is that you create an even larger energy deficit.
+As you probably know, exercise burns plenty of calories.

 A high-protein intake is quite important too